 Background on the Contact Group

 The Contact Group was established in January 2009 and was an outgrowth of Security Council Resolution 1851, which called upon states to coordinate their counter-piracy activities.
 Upon its establishment it organized itself into a plenary and four working groups.
 In 2009 its work was complemented by a Trust Fund, a funding device for counter-piracy projects, and in 2011 it was complemented by a fifth working group.
 The Contact Group was originally launched as an initative of 24 states.
 Since then membership has considerably been expanded.
 Further states joined the group, as did international organizations, and a growing number of industry associations joined the meetings as observers.
 Today the Group is formally comprised of 70 member states, and 19 international organizations (inter-governmental and private).
 In addition, several experts and representatives from entities such as the government of Somaliland and Puntland participate in the meetings of the Group.
+Enter the name of your favorite team or player casinodulacleamy.com and view live odds, results and even all bets.
 As James Kraska remarked, the Contact group is “the broadest coalition of nations ever gathered to develop and coordinate practical solutions to the scourge of maritime piracy” (Kraska 2011: 160).

 The Contact Group lists as its main successes so far the following:

 “Since its establishment, the CGPCS has served as an excellent forum for international cooperation and coordination to fight against piracy off the coast of Somalia.
 Through its working groups it has facilitated military coordination off the coast of Somalia, development of Best Management Practices (BMPs) for the self-protection of the industry, and establishment of the IMO Djibouti Code of Conduct Trust Fund and the International Trust Fund to Support Initiatives of States Countering Piracy off the Coast of Somalia.”